gapdays/gapdays2025-spring/index.md

 ## Sponsors

-This workshop is supported by different research grants of the organizers.
+This workshop is supported by the Research Foundation Flanders (Belgium) (FWO) and the Vrije Universiteit Brussel (VUB).

 ## <a name="contact"></a> Contact